 🟤 What if the Tops are Turning Brown?

 As leeks start going bad the tops are the first to turn bad.
 Usually starting at the top the leaves may start to brown or dry out.
-At this point I use as much of the leek that is still looking good and toss the rest.
+At this point I use as much of the leek that is still looking good and toss or compost the rest.

 ➕ More Posts You Need to Read